Curzerene

 Curzerene is a volatile, aromatic terpenoid found in many herbs and spices, such as Curcuma zeodaria.
-It is bioactive isolate of Caribbean corals and is also found in myrrh.
+It is a bioactive isolate of Caribbean corals and is also found in myrrh.
 More specifically it has been found to make up a significant portion - 12.97% - of the smoke produced from burning Commiphora myrrha oleo gum resin.
 It is also a major component of myrrh oil, which has been shown in vitro to possess anti-inflammatory properties at sub-toxic by inhibiting the production of the inflammatory cytokine IL-6 by human gingival fibroblasts.
 Anecdotal evidence exists to support the anti-inflammatory effect of myrrh oil.

 Curzerene represents 13.7% of the essential oil extracted from Smyrnium olusatrum, which has demonstrated significant antimicrobial activity in vitro.